tectroll/k8slb/config.md

 * PROXY: (Default: haproxy) Sets which proxy backend to use.
 You will need to change this in the actor manifest as well, and make sure the gl obal configuration supports the backend.
 * VRID_OFFSET: (Default: 0) This is added to the virtual router id, this lets you help avoid conflicts with other VRRP instances on the same network
+* PREFIX: (Default: '') This prefix is added to configmaps to help with running multiple copies of k8slb

 ### Actor